-I am sure you have heard about the trend setter ranunculus!
-It has become known for its delicate rose like features that fill any wedding arrangement with texture and elegance.
+I am sure you have heard about the trendsetter ranunculus!
+It has become known for its delicate rose-like features that fill any wedding arrangement with texture and elegance.
 It comes in a wide variety of colors and is perfect for the DIY bride who is getting bulk flowers!
 This flower will make you look like a professional as its presence in arrangements is a key fixture for professionals in creating the popular perfectly imperfect shape that is now such a trend.

 The only problem is that they are more delicate than most flowers and need special care, hence they have become the redonkulous ranunculus!
-They require more attention then other flowers.
+They require more attention than other flowers.
 Here are some suggestions that will help you take care of your ranunculus.

 3. Cut about one inch of the bottom on a diagonal to make it easier for the flower to draw up water.
-Use floral sheers or a sharp knife, something that is not sharp enough will damage the stem and make the vase life decrease!
+Use floral shears or a sharp knife, something that is not sharp enough will damage the stem and make the vase life decrease!

 2. They need a pep talk, aka give them floral food or put a small amount of sugar in the water to liven them up.
 Make sure they are in a cool place out of the direct sunlight.
-Keep in mind that ranunculus have NATURALLY curly stems, they are not dying this is their hollow stem nature!
+Keep in mind that ranunculus have NATURALLY curly stems, they are not dying.
+This is their hollow stem nature!

 3. Make sure to change their water every other day!